-It is College policy that Health & Counseling Services staff not excuse students from class.
+Health and counseling services does not provide excuse notes for class absences.
 Each professor establishes individual policies regarding absenteeism.
+Exceptions are made for those with confirmed influenza or SARS-CoV-2 infections.
 Students are encouraged to contact faculty members when illness or injury interferes with class attendance.
-In certain situations, Health & Counseling Services, with the student's permission, may notify individual professors of s student's illness.
+In certain situations, Health & Counseling Services, with the student's permission, may notify individual professors of s student's illness or hospitalization.